pavanposani/cypress-sql/README.md

   database: 'your-database',
   user: 'your-username',
   password: 'your-password',
-};
+  pool: {

-const poolConfig = {
+    max: 10,
-  maxConnections: 5,
+    min: 0,
-  minConnections: 2,
+    idleTimeoutMillis: 30000
-  idleTimeoutMillis: 60000,
+    acquireTimeoutMillis: 30000
-  acquireTimeoutMillis: 60000,
+  },
 };

 ```

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/your-username/cypress-sql/blob/main/LICENSE) file for details.
+See the [LICENSE](https://github.com/pavanposani/cypress-sql/blob/main/LICENSE) file for details.

 ## Contributing

 Contributions are welcome!
-Please refer to the [CONTRIBUTING.md](https://github.com/your-username/cypress-sql/blob/main/CONTRIBUTING.md) file for guidelines.
+Please refer to the [CONTRIBUTING.md](https://github.com/pavanposani/cypress-sql/blob/main/CONTRIBUTING.md) file for guidelines.
 ## Acknowledgements

-Cypress-SQL is inspired by [node-mssql](https://github.com/tediousjs/node-mssql).
+Cypress-SQL is inspired by [node-mssql](https://github.com/tediousjs/node-mssql) and [cypress-sql-server](https://www.npmjs.com/package/cypress-sql-server).

 ## Support

-If you have any questions, issues, or feature requests, please [open an issue](https://github.com/your-username/cypress-sql/issues).
+If you have any questions, issues, or feature requests, please [open an issue](https://github.com/pavanposani/cypress-sql/issues).